FlatFilers/platform-sdk-starter/README.md

   The data pipeline orders data transformations so that functions at each point can be typed as strictly with the most strictly prescribed functionality.
 This strict typing leads to more reliable functions that don't have surprise missing, undefined, or weird values.

 ![Event Sequence diagram](/assets/Event-Sequence.png)

   1. Matching takes place.
 At this point we have rows of fields with names mapped to sheet field names.
 Currently there is no ability to influence matching from the SDK
   2. field cast, functions here take a string or undefined and return either the primitive type specified by the field, null, or throw an error.
   3. field default, if `cast` returned null (but didn't throw an error), a default value is filled in for the field
   4. field compute functions receive a single fully present value and return a value of the same type
-  5. row compute,  functions receive a row with all required fields fully present and optional fields typed `optional?:string`.
+  5. `recordCompute`,  functions receive a row with all required fields fully present and optional fields typed `optional?:string`.
 Best used to compute derived values, can also be used to update existing fields.
-  6. field validate, functions receive a fully present value and return annotations for the corresponding cell
+  6. `batchRecordsCompute` asynchronous (http/api) calls are made to fill in values from external services.
+This takes `records` so it is easier to make bulk calls.
-  7. row validate, functions receive the full row.
+  7. field `validate`, functions receive a fully present value and return annotations for the corresponding cell

   if any function for a field throws an error, further processing is stopped for that field (what about the row?)